frekkanzer2/TrashyParty/README.md

 - Galaxian Birds (two teams: first one are birds like ufo, second one are galaxips - the galaxips will shot to the ufo-birds that must avoid projectiles - time limit: 1 minute)

 ## Future Minigames with view from above
-- Rocket Birdy League (Rocket League with birds)
-- Bull Shit (a bull will follow you, keep the distance)
 - Nuclear Bump (push the other birds into the nuclear liquid)
 - Dungate (kill the zombies with your gun and be the last survivor)
 - Hide and Seek (one player is the killer, the others are masqueraded as environment props)